associatedpress/harvester/README.md

-The Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field the user will asked to enter.
-The schema is read row-by-row, with each row describing one attribute of the form.
-The first column declares the attribute the form is describing and subsequent columns in the row describe the details of the attribute.
+The Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field the user will be asked to enter.
+The schema is read row-by-row, with each row describing a single attribute of the form.
+The first column declares the attribute the form is describing and subsequent columns in the row describe the details of that attribute.

 Attribute types that are currently supported: